Race regulations 2023

 F/M VET 55 (55 to 59 years old)

-F/M VET 60 (60 years old or more)
+F/M VET 60 (60 to 64 years old)

 4.3 Deadlines to complain rankings